3097 views as of March 30, 2015. UPDATED

 Dowry System and arranged marriage

-When I first arrived in Nepal four years ago, an American nursing faculty took me aside and said of the TNS students “you realize that most of these kids will never practice nursing, they are mainly here to improve their marriage prospects.”
+When I first arrived in Nepal in 2007, an American nursing faculty took me aside and said of the TNS students “you realize that most of these kids will never practice nursing, they are mainly here to improve their marriage prospects.”
 The official “dowry” system, (in which the bride’s parents pay the groom’s parent some money) has been outlawed, but the traditional system of arranged marriage has not.
 Here is how the reasoning goes: a woman with an education is more valued when it means she will be a potential wage earner if the couple goes abroad.
 The education serves in lieu of a monetary dowry.
 Okay, so this means that there is economic incentive to invest in the daughter’s education which may not have previously been there ( not entirely a bad thing if you ask me.
 After all, women need to be educated, no matter who they are).
 The few nurses who actually go abroad and succeed serve as beacons of hope, positive examples of the success of this strategy.
 It’s only within the last ten years that a “nice” upper caste girl might consider nursing, and the idea that it is tied to overseas work imparts more status.
 All kinds of factors in play, here.

 The possible husbands are rank ordered according to desirability of occupation and earning potential.
 Marrying a Gurkha is a terrific match, the man will retire from British Military service and have a lifetime pension in Nepal at the age of forty.
 Then, next on the desirability scale would be a man with an MBA, who will go into business.
 Do nurses marry doctors?
 Generally no. Doctors are relatively low on the list of desirability, they have too much schooling debt themselves.